 Impulse inhibition.
 The inability to control one’s impulses.

 In vitro fertilization.
-Eggs are obtained from the female after her ovaries have been stimulated with infertility drugs.
+Eggs are obtained from the female after drugs have been used to stimulate ovarian production.
 While under sedation and with the use of ultrasound guidance, a needle is inserted into the ovaries and eggs are aspirated.
 These eggs are then fertilized in the laboratory (in-vitro) with the partner's sperm and the developing embryos are cultured from three to six days.

 Incentive spirometry.
 A breathing device to help exercise breathing muscles and help maximize lung capacity.